bacula-web/bacula-web/README.md

 Bacula-Web project has been revived since 2010.

-I tought that having an easy and useful web UI to monitor Bacula backup jobs, volumes, pools, etc. would be nice.
+I thought that having an easy and useful web UI to monitor Bacula backup jobs, volumes, pools, etc. would be nice.
-So I decided to take care of this project which was almost abandonned since more than 4 years.
+So I decided to take care of this project which was almost abandoned since more than 4 years.

 For more information, please check the [project history](https://docs.bacula-web.org/en/latest/01_about/about.html#the-project-history)